-Choose to have the verification code sent by text message or from an authentication app on your phone.
+You can choose to send your verification code by text message or from an authentication app.

 Before you can set up 2FA on your account, you’ll need to download and install an authentication app on your device.
 Slack 2FA can be used with most Time-Based, One-Time Password (TOTP) applications.
 Here are a few options to get you started:

 Expand Two-Factor Authentication, and click Setup Two-Factor Authentication.

 Enter your password, and click SMS Text Message to receive authentication codes by text message.